 Reduce your reliance on the man-made and cultivated foods introduced into the human food chain only relatively recently.

-Eat less artificial, processed foods, refined sugars, grains, dairy and intensively farmed produce and consume meat, seafood, vegetables and tubers, mushrooms, fruit, nuts and seeds - an ancestral-type diet more in accord with our physiological make-up than modern diets.
+Eat less artificial, processed foods, refined sugars, grains, dairy and intensively farmed produce and consume good quality meat, seafood, vegetables and tubers, mushrooms, fruit, nuts and seeds - an ancestral-type diet more in accord with our physiological make-up than modern diets.